 Great card if you want to travel soon but don’t have a stash of miles and points built up.

 This card earns 2 miles per dollar for every purchase.
 Once you meet the minimum spending requirement, you’ll have 56,000 miles, worth $560 for travel.
-It’s got a $95 annual fee, waived the first year.
+It’s got a $95 annual fee.

 The Southwest Companion Pass lets a friend or family member travel with you for (nearly) free whenever you travel on Southwest.
 Whether you book your flight with points or with cash, your companion flies for just the cost of taxes and fees (usually ~$6 one-way on domestic flights).